Generalized tonic-clonic seizure

 Generalized tonic-clonic seizures may occur in people of any age.
 They may occur once (single episode), or as part of a repeated, chronic condition (epilepsy).
 Some seizures are due to psychological problems (psychogenic).

 Many patients with generalized tonic-clonic seizures have vision, taste, smell, or sensory changes, hallucinations, or dizziness before the seizure.
 This is called an aura.

-The seizures usually involve muscle rigidity, followed by violent muscle contractions, and loss of alertness (consciousness).Other symptoms that occur during the seizure may include:
+The seizures usually involve rigid muscles, followed by violent muscle contractions, and loss of alertness (consciousness).Other symptoms that occur during the seizure may include:

 After the seizure, the person may have:

 - Sleepiness that lasts for 1 hour or longer

 - Loss of memory (amnesia) regarding events surrounding the seizure episode